-Our disadvantaged pupils achieve outcomes at GCSE broadly in line with all pupils nationally but our intention is that, with a continued focus on high quality teaching, we will be able to close the gap with our non-disadvantaged cohort, enabling our disadvantaged pupils to achieve significantly beyond the national average.
+With a continued focus on high quality teaching, we will be able to close the gap with our nondisadvantaged cohort, enabling our disadvantaged pupils to achieve significantly beyond the national average.

 We recognise that some of our pupils also require more support with social, emotional and behavioural issues and our wide-ranging intervention activities are in place to support all vulnerable pupils in our school, whether disadvantaged or not.